sbadame/auth/README.md

 ## Future work

-* Support webauthN
+* Support webauthN.
-* Remove the need for a special /login URL.
 * Support having different ACLs for different users.
-* Support changing ACLs on the fly
+* Support changing ACLs without a server reboot.
 * Support using the backend to store the ACLs so that the frontend can stay stateless.